hexojs/site/source/docs/troubleshooting.md

 ### Error: ENOENT: no such file or directory

-If you get an error like `Error: ENOENT: no such file or directory` it's probably due to to mixing uppercase and lowercase letters in your tags, categories, or filenames.
+If you get an error like `Error: ENOENT: no such file or directory` it's probably due to mixing uppercase and lowercase letters in your tags, categories, or filenames.
 Git cannot automatically merge this change so it breaks the automatic branching.

 To fix this, try